jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-024.md

 ### 24. How much gravity does a Body Have?

-There is also some air-aether in the channels of `Body B`.
+There is also some air-aether in the channels of rock `B`.

 This air-aether opposes the air-aether in the physical air, which then renders the air-aether in the channels idle.